 Students with Disabilities

-It is AiPD policy not to discriminate against qualified students with a documented disability in its educational programs, activities or services.
+“It is AiPD policy not to discriminate against qualified students with a documented disability in its educational programs, activities or services.
 If you have a disability-related need for adjustments or other accommodations in this class, contact Daynia Flynn, Disabilities Services Coordinator, 503-382-4836, djflynn@aii.edu.

 Evacuation Procedures